jacebenson/jace.pro/content/post/2019-09-27-better-ux-vs-fully-automated/index.md

    Again I'd argue we probably don't need the why, and should leave that up to the telephony group to ask the requester.
 1. Requesting a certificate, you know like SSL certificates\
-   Here things that are needed are the domain, the type of certifacate (e.g. Standard, SAN, Wildcard), a password, an responsible group.
+   Here things that are needed are the domain, the type of certificate (e.g. Standard, SAN, Wildcard), a password, an responsible group.
 I'd argue this should be an item per type as most the requests are likely standard certificate.